 Step 3 — Become Educated on Georgia Laws Affecting Home Inspectors

 As mentioned earlier, the 1994 Georgia Trade Practice Act states that Inspectors must provide a scope of work, do a visual inspection, and provide a written report.
-The law (Chapter 3, Title 8) also prohibits unethical home inspection practices and details reporting requirements.
+The law (Chapter 3, Title 8) prohibits unethical home inspection practices and details reporting requirements.
 This is one example of how state laws can affect Home Inspectors.

 Pro Tip